If you’re looking for a reliable DIY guide for starting an LLC in South Dakota, look no further.

 This is where the LLC formation process kicks into high gear.
 Let’s check back in with Fanny.

-She’s reserved her unique business name, designated a registered agent, and she’s ready to get her LLC off the ground.
+She’s reserved her unique business name and designated a registered agent, and she’s ready to get her LLC off the ground.
 It’s time for Fanny to take on the most important LLC document: the Articles of Organization.
 This filing creates a record for Fanny’s Florals and Design, LLC with the South Dakota Secretary of State, giving it authorization to commence business in the state.

 As you prepare to submit your Articles of Organization, you’ll want to weigh each of your three filing options.
 Whether you want to do it all from your desk or like to leave a paper trail, there’s a method for you.
 Regardless of which you choose, the filing fee is $150.